-- Spin-related quantum transport and nano-level characterization in semiconductor low dimensional systems - Quantum interface between single photon and single spin and its application to quantum information processing - Novel magnetic semiconductors and their semiconductor spintronics device applications - Wide band-gap semiconductor based materials integration and their device applications
+- 1) Spin-related quantum transport in semiconductor low-dimensional systems - 2) Quantum interface between single photon and single spin and its application to quantum information processing - 3) Manipulation and transfer of spins in 1- and 2-dimensional quantum arrays. - 4) Research of superconductor/semiconductor quantum structure junctions

 Quantum system electronics group studies novel optical, electronic, and spin devices that support the highly-sophisticated information society in the 21st century.
-Based on semiconductor devices, our research fields are quantum information processing using the quantum mechanical nature of electron spins and photons, and spintronics based on the development and hybridization of optical, electrical and spin materials.
-We study the growth and characterization of high quality materials and perform precise quantum transport measurements.
+Based on semiconductor devices, our research fields are quantum transport and its application to quantum information processing using the quantum mechanical nature of electron spins and photons.
+We study the characterization of high quality materials and perform precise quantum transport measurements.
 Aim of our research is the realization of novel phenomena emerging in quantum nano-structures that can control the photon, electron and spin degrees of freedom.
+For realization of novel quantum devices, creation of new functional materials and advanced physical measurements to detect and manipulate spins are indispensable.
+Fully utilizing highly functional nano and quantum structures and hybrid structures with different materials, and nano-scale microfabrications we aim to developing fundamental technologies of future quantum information processing.